BonJovi1/CS7641/index.md

 The discovered clinical sub-populations will be presented along with their characterizing features.
 A review of medical literature will be conducted to contextualize these results with previous findings concerning cardiac disease.

 To evaluate the quality of our clustering methods, we use the **Silhouette Coefficient**.
 The Silhouette Coefficient is a value from -1 to 1, where 1 represents tightly packed clusters far apart and -1 represents random data with random labels.
 Typically, clustering results with negative numbers are considered largely meaningless.

-### Our three cluster results have the following Silhouette Coefficients (S):
+##### Our three cluster results have the following Silhouette Coefficients (S):

-K-means on PCA for K = 5
-S = 0.377
+K-means on PCA for K = 5: S = 0.377

-K-means on  t-SNE for K = 5
-S = 0.574
+K-means on  t-SNE for K = 5: S = 0.574

-DBSCAN on PCA with Eps 0.45, minPoints = 4
-S = 0.114
+DBSCAN on PCA with Eps 0.45, minPoints = 4: S = 0.114

-DBSCAN on  t-SNE with Eps 2.5, minPoints = 4
-S = 0.342
+DBSCAN on  t-SNE with Eps 2.5, minPoints = 4: S = 0.342

 These results show that K-means, despite its rudimentary approach, achieves the quantifiably best clusters when paired with  t-SNE dimensionality reduction.
 It should be noted, however, that after using t-SNE, the distance between well-separated clusters is not very meaningful.
 Therefore, Silhouette Coefficient on t-SNE results must be taken with a grain of salt, since this metric is quite sensitive to cluster separation distance.
 Qualitatively, the figures above show that the two clustering methods with high Silhouette Coefficients do appear to have the best clustering.

 In the next phase of our project, we will assess the quality of our clusters using the features themselves.
 If our goal is to make meaningful groups of heart disease patients, how meaningful are the clusters?

 We’ll answer this question by looking at the distributions of the original features within each cluster.
 We aim to contextualize each cluster with existing conditions in order to see if the cluster detects an existing type of patient or suggests a novel type of heart condition.

-- Explain the data cleaning process
-- Data Preprocessing - PCA and feature selection
-- Supervised/unsupervised method used - KMeans/DBScan
-- Analysis using metrics

 ### Supervised Machine Learning to Detect and Classify Anti-Vaccine Tweets